-Once you’ve designed an employee experience framework and identified specific areas within your organisation that have room for improvement, you’ll want to create a strategy to carry out those changes.
+Once you’ve designed an employee experience framework and identified specific areas within your organization that have room for improvement, you’ll want to create a strategy to carry out those changes.
 Below are a few ideas you might consider including in an employee experience strategy.

 Creating a positive workplace culture

-Workplace culture is an important part of an employee experience strategy since it sets the tone for how employees interact with each other and the organisation.
+Workplace culture is an important part of an employee experience strategy since it sets the tone for how employees interact with each other and the organization.
 Businesses might create a workplace culture that aligns with their values and supports employee satisfaction by promoting open communication channels between employees and management, encouraging collaboration and teamwork, and ensuring a safe and comfortable work environment.

 Providing support for work-life balance